AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58383-duplicate-credit-memos-from-simultaneous-refund-requests-via-rest-api.md

 ---
-title: 'ACSD-58383 Adobe Commerce patch: duplicate credit memos from simultaneous refund requests via REST API'
+title: 'ACSD-58383: duplicate credit memos from simultaneous refund requests via REST API'
 description: Apply the ACSD-58383 patch to fix the Adobe Commerce issue where issuing a refund via the REST API with two identical requests that are executed simultaneously, creates duplicate credit memos.
 feature: REST, Payments, Returns
 role: Admin, Developer